Remarks on strictly singular operators: Strict singularity of bounded operators

-\begin{proof} Since $X \in \mathsf{R}$, if $(x_n)$ is a bounded sequence in $X$, then $(Tx_n)$ has a weakly Cauchy sequence in $Y$.
-But $Y$ is weakly sequentially complete, that is, every weakly Cauchy sequence converges weakly in $Y$.
-Therefore, $T \in \mathtt{W}$. \end{proof}
+\begin{proof} \begin{enumerate}[1.] \item Since $X$ is almost reflexive, if $(x_n)$ is a bounded sequence in $X$, then $(Tx_n)$ has a weakly Cauchy sequence in $Y$.
+But $Y$ is wsc, that is, every weakly Cauchy sequence converges weakly in $Y$.
+Therefore, $T$ is weakly compact. \item Let $(x_n) \in X$ be weakly Cauchy, and let $T \in L(X,Y)$.
+Then $(Tx_n)$ is weakly Cauchy in $Y$.
+Since $Y$ is assumed to be wsc, $(Tx_n)$ converges weakly.
+But $X$ has DP, so $T \in L_w(X,Y)$. \item See \cite[Theorem 1.7]{Lac65}. \item Let $X$ have the SP and suppose there exists $M \leq X$ not containing $\ell^1$.
+Then, any bounded sequence $(x_n)$ in $M$, has a weakly Cauchy subsequence since $M$ is equivalently almost reflexive.
+However, $M$ inherits SP.
+Then the weakly Cauchy subsequence of $(x_k)$ converges in $X$.
+Therefore, $M$ is finite dimensional.
+Contradiction. \end{enumerate} \end{proof}